Masonville, New Jersey

-Masonville is an unincorporated community located within Mount Laurel Township, Burlington County, New Jersey, United States.
+Masonville is an unincorporated community located within Mount Laurel Township, Burlington County, in the U.S. state of New Jersey.
 Located east of Moorestown, the community of Masonville was developed when a highway was built in 1794.
 Major roads in Masonville include County Route 537 and Route 38.

 Masonville once had a post office with ZIP Code 08054.
 It was eventually replaced by the Mount Laurel post office, which was assigned the same ZIP Code and designed to serve a larger area.

 Transportation

 New Jersey Transit provides bus service to and from Philadelphia on the 413 route.